Introduction

 }

-Will format the list based on the locale.
-This make the variable needed to be impl leptos_i18n::formatting::ListFormatterInputFn, which is auto implemented for impl Fn() -> T + Clone + 'static where T: leptos_i18n::formatting::WriteableList.
-WriteableList is a trait to turn a value into a impl Iterator<Item = impl writeable::Writeable>.
+This means the variable must be impl leptos_i18n::formatting::ListFormatterInputFn, which is automatically implemented for impl Fn() -> T + Clone + 'static where T: leptos_i18n::formatting::WriteableList.

 Enable the "format_list" feature to use the list formatter.